alaasmagi/vacation-planner-app/README.md

 ## Design choices

 ### Database
 I kept persistence lightweight with SQLite and a single-entity data model.
-That keeps the schema small, easy to reason about, and fast to evolve.
+That keeps the schema small, easy to reason about and fast to evolve.
 IDs use GUIDs (via the shared BaseEntity), which is a standard, low-collision approach.
 For request state I use an enum (Pending/Approved/Rejected) to avoid stringly-typed status bugs.

 ### Backend
-The backend follows a clean, layered structure: Domain holds the core entity and rules, Application contains the business service, DataAccess isolates EF Core and repositories, and Web exposes both MVC and REST endpoints.
+The backend follows a clean, layered structure: Domain holds the core entity and rules, Application contains the business service, DataAccess isolates EF Core and repositories and Web exposes both MVC and REST endpoints.
 Contracts and DTOs sit between layers to keep dependencies explicit and map only the fields needed for each boundary.
 I also reuse my own alaasmagi.Base.* NuGet packages for shared abstractions and base classes, so the project stays consistent with other apps.

 ### Frontend
 The client is a focused React + TypeScript SPA used by employees.
-It talks to the REST API and keeps the UI simple: submit a request, view existing requests, and check status.
+It talks to the REST API and keeps the UI simple: submit a request, view existing requests and check status.
 Admins/managers use the separate MVC UI served by the backend, so the employee-facing SPA stays clean and lightweight.

 ## Features